JamesCochraneFlow/FlowChemistryTool/README.md

 Download index.html, css.css, app.js, and presets.js

 Put all 4 files together in a folder and then open index.html in browser of choice

+You can use the tool on your phone by using TrebEdit (or something similar)